- J.D., Catholic University of America School of Law, Notes and Comments Editor, Catholic University Law Review

 - Represents corporations and individuals in government and internal investigations and in parallel proceedings and investigations brought by various state and federal government agencies in civil, criminal and administrative disputes (including whistleblower actions under the federal False Claims Act, the IRS whistleblower provisions, and other federal and state whistleblower statutes).

-- Represents corporate clients in state and local procurement matters and bid protests, administrative and judicial litigation and appeals, having litigated numerous protest matters before numerous agencies and courts, in Nebraska, Iowa, Washington, Missouri, Michigan, Oklahoma, Arkansas, and Nevada.
+- Represents corporate clients in state and local procurement matters and bid protests, administrative and judicial litigation and appeals, having litigated numerous protest matters before numerous agencies and courts, in Nebraska, Iowa, Washington, Missouri, Michigan, Oklahoma, Arizona, Arkansas, and Nevada.

 - Represents dentists and dental franchisees in franchise, litigation, and regulatory disputes, including in Nebraska, Missouri, Colorado, and Washington.